sequana/sequana_pipetools/README.rst

     **Figure 1** Old Sequana framework will all pipelines and Sequana library in the same place including pipetools (this library).

-Whenever changes were made to the Sequana library, a thorough check of the entire library was necessary, despite having 80% test coverage.
-Adding new pipelines also necessitated the addition of new dependencies, and the process was becoming increasingly complex.
-To mitigate this issue, we initially made all pipelines independent, as illustrated in **Fig. 2**.
-This way, pipeline changes could be made without updating Sequana and vice versa, which was a significant improvment.
+Despite maintaining an 80% test coverage, whenever changes were introduced to the Sequana library, a comprehensive examination of the entire library was imperative.
+The complexity escalated further when incorporating new pipelines or dependencies.
+To address this challenge, we initially designed all pipelines to operate independently, as depicted in **Fig. 2**.
+This approach allowed modifications to pipelines without necessitating updates to Sequana and vice versa, resulting in a significant improvement.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/old.png
     :scale: 40%

-    **Figure 2** v0.8 of Sequana moved the Snakemake pipelines in indepdendent repositories.
+    **Figure 2** v0.8 of Sequana moved the Snakemake pipelines in independent repositories.
 A `cookie cutter <https://github.com/sequana/sequana_pipeline_template>`_
-    ease the creation of scuh pipelines
+    ease the creation of such pipelines

-However, certain tools, such as those used for user interface and input data sanity checks, were required by all pipelines, as depicted by the pipetools box in the figure.
-As new pipelines were being added every month, we aimed to make the pipelines and Sequana more modular.
-Consequently, we created a pure Python library known as **sequana_pipetools**, as shown in **Fig. 3**, to make the pipelines even more autonomous.
+Nevertheless, certain tools, including those utilized for user interface and input data sanity checks, were essential for all pipelines, as illustrated by the pipetools box in the figure.
+With the continuous addition of new pipelines each month, our goal was to enhance the modularity of both the pipelines and Sequana.
+As a result, we developed a pure Python library named sequana_pipetools, depicted in **Fig. 3**, to further empower the autonomy of the pipelines.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/new.png
     :scale: 40%

     **Figure 3** New Sequana framework.
-The library contains the core and bioinformatics tools and is now distinct from  the pipelines.
-Additionally, the sequana_pipetools library supplies common tools to assist in the creaton and management of all pipelines, such as shared parser for options.
+The new Sequana framework comprises the core library and bioinformatics tools, which are now separate from the pipelines.
+Moreover, the sequana_pipetools library provides essential tools for the creation and management of all pipelines, including a shared parser for options

-Finally, we dropped the rules/ available in Sequana to build an independent package with a set of Snakemake wrappers.
-These wrappers are available on https://github.com/sequana/sequana-wrappers and have also the advantage of being tested through continuous integration.
+As a final step, we separated the rules originally available in Sequana to create an independent package featuring a collection of Snakemake wrappers.
+These wrappers can be accessed at https://github.com/sequana/sequana-wrappers and offer the added benefit of being rigorously tested through continuous integration.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/wrappers.png
     :scale: 40%